ascholerChemeketa/cs160Reader/_sources/LogicCircuits/ApplyingRules.rst

 Applying Logic Rules
 ============================

 Computers generally work with bit patterns like 01011100 to represent information.
-That means that often times, we need to apply a rule like AND or OR to not just two-bits, but to two-bit patterns.
+That means that often we need to apply a rule like AND or OR to not just two-bits, but to two longer patterns of bits.
 To apply a rule like AND to two-bit patterns like 1010 and 1110, we simply apply the rule to each successive pair of bits in the two patterns as shown in the diagram below:

 .. raw:: html